 Indianapolis, IN 46222-1997

-Cost is $470/per credit hour or the current graduate student rate.
+Please visit the Business Office "Tuition Rates" page.
 Credit hours vary based on the program and anticipated licensure area.
 Degree programs are a minimum of 36 credit hours.
 Licensure-only programs are approximately 21 credit hours.